 projects or single-story projects fewer than 40 units unless required by local code.

-Security Reporting.
+13.12.3 Security Reporting

 The Division requires Applicants to provide information on security-related issues.
 The requested information may include building evacuation procedures, documentation of building break-ins, vandalism and public safety concerns, police reports, and project plans for addressing security issues.
 By submitting the application, Applicant/Co-Applicant agrees to promptly respond to such requests and to compile and provide the information requested.

-4) Management.
+13.12.4 Management

 At a minimum, all single-site Tax Credit projects that have 50 or more units must have on-site management.
 For the purpose of this section, on-site management includes managers, maintenance, and/or security personnel.

 The Project Sponsor is responsible to the Division for ensuring that the LIHTC program is properly administered.
 Project Sponsors are responsible for being aware of all applicable federal and state rules and regulations that govern their projects.
 The Project Sponsor must ensure that property managers comply with all appropriate statutes, rules, regulations, and policies that govern the property.